Newburgh, North Yorkshire

-Newburgh is a village and civil parish located in the Hambleton district of North Yorkshire, England.
+Newburgh is a village and civil parish located in the county of North Yorkshire, England.
 The population at the 2011 Census was less than 100.
 Details are maintained in the civil parish of Coxwold.

 The village is mainly a large farming community, the main road passing through the village is 'Colley Broach Road'.
-Newburgh village leads right into Newburgh Grange.
+Newburgh village leads directly into Newburgh Grange.
 The local schools and colleges are about 10 minutes drive away in either Ampleforth, Oulston or Thirsk.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.